MultiQC/MultiQC/docs/modules/bracken.md

 99.98	1188147	0	F	543	            Enterobacteriaceae
 ```

-A bar graph is generated that shows the number of fragments for each sample that
+The main assumption to tell Bracken reports from Kraken is that the former don't have
-fall into the top categories for each taxa rank.
-The top categories are calculated
+an "unassigned" category at the head of the file, and instead start with "root".

-by summing the library percentages across all samples.
+A bar graph is generated identical to that of Kraken.